crweiner/eleventy-solo-blog/README.md

 If you prefer to deploy manually to Cloudflare Pages:

 1. Build your site: `npm run build`
-2. Install the Wrangler CLI: `npm install -g wrangler`
+2. Install the Cloudflare Pages CLI: `npm install -g @cloudflare/pages`
-3. Log in to Cloudflare: `wrangler login`
+3. Log in to Cloudflare: `pages login`
-4. Deploy the site: `wrangler pages deploy _site`
+4. Deploy the site: `pages deploy _site`

 ## Customization